ArcBees/gwtquery/archetype/src/main/resources/archetype-resources/README.txt

     * Right click on the project -> Run as -> Web Application
     * Right click on the test class -> Run as -> GWT JUnit Test

+- Although the project has the files .classpath and .project, you could generate them running any of the following commands:

+$ mvn eclipse:m2eclipse  (if you like to use m2eclipse)
+$ mvn eclipse:eclipse    (to use the project without m2eclipse)